Talion is a finalist for Best SIEM Solution

 This may come as a surprise amongst well-known names, but it’s not necessarily undermining the companies themselves but testament to how sophisticated cyber criminals are becoming in bypassing even the most secure security systems.

-Traditional SEG technology simply isn’t advanced enough to identify the evolving tactics threat actors are adopting now, resulting in a greater need for penetration and live threat intelligence to maximise security controls.
+Traditional SEG technology simply isn’t advanced enough to identify the evolving tactics threat actors are adopting now, resulting in a greater need for penetration and live threat intelligence to increase security controls.

 Below is an example of a malicious email built into looking like a Microsoft email notification to deceive the recipient.
 Usually, organisations have enabled URL defenses to protect users if they click a link, however sometimes it takes several interactions before the SEG determines it as malicious and blocks it.